Only 7 simple ingredients in these soft & chewy flourless peanut butter oatmeal cookies.

 (If you live in the Columbia area, check out Stanford Grill for dinner.
 Incredible crab cakes, nightly jazz band, all fresh and local ingredients, great beer and wine selection.
 It’s by far my favorite restaurant in the area.)

 A couple of my girlfriends visited this past weekend and when we weren’t laughing hysterically, we were eating chocolate and guacamole and jelly beans and pizza and fries.
 True story.
 So today’s cookie recipe is on the healthier side.
 Best way to start a new week.
-Or is this the best way to start a new week?
-I’m torn.

 If you follow me on Instagram, you may remember my troubles with a gluten free cookie recipe a couple weeks ago.
 You’ve been asking for more gluten free recipes, so I’m trying my hand at experimentation.
 Sure, they may look incredible in the picture but my god.
 Those flourless peanut butter oatmeal cookies tasted like cardboard.
 Crispy, soft, cakey, and dry all at the same time.
 I’ll spare you any more detail.